top of page

 Why Leak Detection Matters

-• Massive water loss - In the U.S. alone, water utilities lose an estimated $7.6 billion of treated water due to system leaks in a single year.
+• Massive water loss - According to the Infrastructure Report Card, in the U.S. alone, water utilities lose an estimated $7.6 billion of treated water due to system leaks in a single year.

 Advanced Technologies in Leak Detection Systems